SystemR/resource-service/README.md

 }
 ```

-Note that there is no need to import `ResourceModule` into your project as there are no concrete classes or components to be imported.
+Note that there is no need to import `ResourceModule` into your project's module, as there are no concrete classes or components to be imported.
 ResourceService only provides interfaces and base classes for your app.

 ## Introduction